Firstwave provides network monitoring software to Macquarie Cloud Services

-Macquarie Cloud Services has signed a five-year network monitoring deal with FirstWave Cloud Technology.
+Macquarie Cloud Services has signed a five-year network monitoring deal with FirstWave Cloud Technology for an undisclosed sum.

-FirstWave said in an ASX announcement that the contract value of $559,000 was “anticipated to grow substantially over time” as the Macquarie Telecom Group subsidiary extends the number of devices protected by FirstWave’s network monitoring and intelligence software.

-FirstWave said a core component of the deal was its network management information system, which became part of its portfolio last November when it acquired US-headquartered vendor Opmantek to expand FirstWave’s offerings to include end-to-end solutions for network discovery.
+FirstWave said in an ASX announcement that a core component of the deal was its network management information system, which became part of its portfolio last November when it acquired US-headquartered vendor Opmantek to expand FirstWave’s offerings to include end-to-end solutions for network discovery.

-FirstWave chief executive officer and managing director Danny Maher said he was thrilled Macquarie had selected FirstWave for such a critical area of its business.
+FirstWave chief executive officer and managing director Danny Maher said he was thrilled that the Macquarie Telecom Group subsidiary had selected FirstWave for such a critical area of its business.

 CRN Pipeline 2022